-Since the collection of large-scale face-to-face contact multi-layer dynamical networks is extremely complicated, we rely on conceptual modelling in this work to further examine the performance of the novel approach.
-Dynamical contact networks of 1000 individuals and 5 layers (each of 200 nodes) are synthetically generated, where each layer suggests a specific group of the population, according to their age or activities (e.g. students, healthcare workers).
-Assuming all the edges in the temporal networks are fully observable, our objective here is to calibrate the time-variant infectious probabilities $\{ p_{i,t} \}_{i = 1,\dots ,5}$ based on the observation of infected number in each of those layers $\{ \mathbf{I}_{i,t} \}_{i = 1,\dots ,5}$.
+Since the collection of large-scale face-to-face contact multi-layer dynamic networks is extremely complicated, we rely on conceptual modelling in this work to further examine the performance of the novel approach.
+Dynamic contact networks of 1000 individuals and 5 layers (each of 200 nodes) are synthetically generated, where each layer suggests a specific group in the population, according to their age or activities (e.g. students, healthcare workers).
+Assuming all the edges in the temporal networks are fully observable, our objective is to calibrate the time-variant infection probabilities $\{ p_{i,t} \}_{i = 1,\dots ,5}$ based on the observation of infected number in each of the layers $\{ \mathbf{I}_{i,t} \}_{i = 1,\dots ,5}$.
 The temporal variance of $\{ p_{i,t} \}_{i = 1,\dots ,5}$ can be a consequence of SARS-CoV-2 mutations.
 More precisely, the values of $\{ p_{i,t} \}_{i = 1,\dots ,5}$ update every 5 time steps, following a stochastic process,

 where $\delta_{p,m} \sim unif(-0.04\%, 0.04\%)$ and the observation vector consists of incremental infected numbers $ \Delta I_{i,t} = I_{i,t} - I_{i,t-1} $.
 For inter-layer connections, the infectious probability is determined by the layer of the receiving nodes, i.e.